-The first INTERSECT by Lexus gallery will open this summer in Tokyo, and will be followed by similar spaces in New York and Dubai.
+The first INTERSECT by Lexus gallery will open this summer in Tokyo and be followed by similar New York and Dubai spaces.
 The infamous interior designer and founder of Wonderwall, Masamichi Katayama, has rendered stylish designs for Lexus previously and will design these buildings too.
-Though it is a gallery, the place will not be stocked with pushy sales persons, a service department, you will not even find cars for sale.
-However, you may find a car or two posing around in the building.
-Besides being a hip place to occupy, it will also have things customers can buy (not cars though!) but “Crafted by Lexus”- a collection of products and art created by local artisans in each INTERSECT gallery will be available for sale, items ranging from tote bags to minimalistic desk lamps.
+Though it is a gallery, the place will not be stocked with pushy salespersons, a service department, you will not even find cars for sale.
+However, you may find a car or two posings around in the building.
+Besides being a hip place to occupy, it will also have things customers can buy (not cars, though!) but “Crafted by Lexus”- a collection of products and art created by local artisans in each INTERSECT gallery will be available for sale, items ranging from tote bags to minimalistic desk lamps.

-The other activities undertaken by the brand other than the hub project INTERSECTS includes a new Lexus-brand magazine named Beyond.
+The other activities undertaken by the brand other than the hub project INTERSECTS include a new Lexus-brand magazine named Beyond.
 Beyond is a bi-annual publication, which talks about its vehicles while covering travel, architecture, art, and design from a global and regional perspective.
-The brand further goes on to collaborate with the Weinstein Company to bolster up-and-coming film directors by commissioning a series of short movies, premiering the concept this May at the Cannes film festival.
-It also announced it huge new global advertising campaign “Amazing in Motion” which will be launched on 1 May 2013.
+The brand further collaborates with the Weinstein Company to bolster up-and-coming film directors by commissioning a series of short movies, premiering the concept this May at the Cannes film festival.
+It also announced its huge new global advertising campaign “Amazing in Motion,” which will be launched on 1 May 2013.

 [Via – Psfk]